 History

-The area forms part of my childhood memories from when I visited my mother’s family in Tauranga in the 1960s and early to mid 1970s.
+The area forms part of my childhood memories from when I stayed with my mother’s family in Tauranga in the 1960s and early to mid 1970s.
 The area has changed quite a lot since then.

 They lived in a large house on the hill at 31 Chapel Street which overlooked the estuary.
 It was situated next to the Mission House, which in those days ran a farm and had milking cows and animals which were kept on what is now the Domain.